MetPX/sarracenia/_sources/Explanation/DeploymentConsiderations.rst.txt

-Post, Notice, Notification, Advertisement, Announcement These are AMQP messages build by sr_post, sr_poll, or sr_watch to let users know that a particular file is ready.
+Post, Notice, Notification, Advertisement, Announcement These are AMQP messages build by sr_post, sr_poll, or sr3_watch to let users know that a particular file is ready.
 The format of these AMQP messages is described by the `sr_post(7) <../Reference/sr3.1.html#post>`_ manual page.
 All of these words are used interchangeably.
 Advertisements at each step preserve the